 D – 2 Mathematics (3 credits)

-In order to ensure a rigorous standard of Quantitative reasoning, all students are required to take Mathematical Modeling or Calculus I. Students who are not ready to engage in a college-level mathematics course are offered a series of special tutoring sessions as a pre-requisite to enrolling in Mathematical Modeling.
+In order to ensure a rigorous standard of Quantitative reasoning, all students are required to take Mathematical Modeling or Calculus I.

 D – 3 Science/Quantitative Elective (3 credits)